megler/Day64-Top-10-Movies/README.md

 This app uses Flask, SQLAlchemy and the [The Movie Database API](https://www.themoviedb.org/documentation/api) to list your top 10 movies.

+To use this application, you will need a free API key from [The Movie Database API](https://www.themoviedb.org/documentation/api).
+It can be stored in a .env file and called using the python-dotenv package found in `requirements.txt`.

 The app allows you to do CRUD funcitons by adding a movie, reading saved movies from the database, updating rating and description and deleting movies.